10. CATTERSON-HAWORTH

 The property in Skipton consisted of a day house, buildings and gardens.
 The house had one ground-floor room, one upstairs, a garret and a large kitchen.
 It also had a stable and a garden, and half a Garth (an enclosed yard or garden).

-In 1725 Stephen Catterson “of Skipton, gentleman” acquired lands on Newmarket Street, Skipton, from Robert Pickering and his wife Mary of York.
+In 1725 Stephen Catterson “of Skipton, gentleman” acquired 55-59 Newmarket Street, Skipton, from Robert Pickering, a tanner, and his wife Mary of York.
 These comprised a barn, a garden and other buildings in a little close called The Croft.
-They were inhabited by tenants: Charles Toogood, William Fletcher and Thomas Deies.
+They were inhabited by tenants: Charles Toogood, William Fletcher and Thomas Deies.[4]

 In 1728, Stephen was in trouble with the Court Leet.
 This was a local manorial court.